minsulander/helisharp/README.md

 - Code comments should reference scientific literature wherever that is relevant

 The above goals have some implications on the development and coding style:
-- Variable names follow the Unity-style (public "raw" variables) for parameters, for easy parametrization within the Unity Editor, but parametrization from a JSON file should also work
+- Parameter variable names follow the Unity-style (public member variables) for parameters, for easy parametrization within the Unity Editor, but parametrization from a JSON file should also work
 - Model states, inputs and outputs should be private variables or properties (so that they don't show up in the Unity Editor)
 - Variable names sometimes use the obfuscated math notation (i.e. greek letters), like Omega_0, in